 After “Make Concise”: The text rewritten by Apple Intelligence says that *Apple* was ready for two years.
 That’s not concise but just plain wrong.
 Luckily, iA Writer shows what has changed.

-Outside of iA Writer, Apple’s not-quite-intelligent Intelligence misses a crucial step in the process.
-Depending on how it is implemented, you can compare what you wrote with what you generated in a little dialog.
-At some point though, Writing Tools will simply replace your original text.
-If you can’t reliably see at a glance what’s changed, you risk losing control over what you wrote.
-Yes, you can preview its output, but it’s not a clear way to track the differences.
+Outside of iA Writer, Apple’s Intelligence misses a crucial step in the process.
+Writing Tools will simply replace your original text.
+If you can’t see the edits.
+The more you use it, the more you risk losing control over what you wrote.4

 Before Proofread: Will it find the typo and the missing comma?